Here's How Diet Affects Your Chances Of Getting Pregnant

 To that same point, it's important to be wary of any "diet plan" that makes sweeping promises, or guarantees that it'll get you pregnant.
 Those are often not backed by scientific evidence or good quality research, Dr. Dovey says.
 "It makes me roll my eyes to a degree," she adds.
 If a diet is overly restrictive, or focuses on weight loss, that's also a red flag, Mallik says.
 "I think diets can be harmful, because there ends up being guilt and blame, and [the advice] may not even be relevant," she says.

 Sometimes, your doctor or reproductive endocrinologist might suggest losing weight before undergoing IVF — and technically, obesity is a factor that leads to decreased success with IVF.
-But, in that case, it'd be wise to work with an RD who can provide personalized nutrition advice for you and your health needs.
-For anyone else, focusing on weight alone instead of prioritizing health-promoting behaviors may not lead to the ideal outcome — in this case, getting pregnant, Mallik says.
+But, in that case, it'd be wise to work with an RD who can provide personalised nutrition advice for you and your health needs.
+For anyone else, focusing on weight alone instead of prioritising health-promoting behaviours may not lead to the ideal outcome — in this case, getting pregnant, Mallik says.
 Or, even if it does, it could leave you with some negative feelings about certain foods.

 Overall, while a "fertility diet" might seem like the quick fix you need that's standing between you and your pregnancy, it's important to focus on habits that are sustainable in the long-term.